 The system is in place and is currently under review.
-The main challenge is to implement the system in such a way that reports can be compiled within 21 days after the end of each quarter.
+The main challenge is to beef up and ensure that the system is for the whole institution as we are budgeting on projections.

 Local Economical Development

 The implementation of projects is slow due to a lack of funds and another big challenge is to ensure that all projects that are done will be sustainable to ensure that the aim of improving the local economy is reached.